 Sathodi Falls is yet another waterfall found in North Karnataka region.
 This is a small waterfall (about 15 meters) but is really beautiful.
-The falls are rectangular and the water flows directly down on the left side and on the right side, it is interrupted by a small step.
-The stunning waterfalls in the middle of thick lush forests provides a spectacular view for all the visitors.
+The falls are rectangular in shape and the water flows directly down on the left side and on the right side, it is interrupted by a small step.
+The stunning waterfalls is in the middle of thick lush forest and provides a spectacular view for all the visitors.
 Several unnamed streams in the region converge in the upstream, and then cascade into this amazing waterfalls.

 Sathodi Falls is located around 30 km from Yellapura.
 Being not so popular, for most part of the year, you can rarely find any visitors to this falls.
 However, during longer weekends, the number of visitors increase.
 You can even notice that the visitors would have parked their cars on the narrow road itself.
 On some longer weekends, especially in the post monsoon season, you may need to park your vehicle almost a kilometer earlier than usual.
 The narrow mud road ends near a small tea/snack stall.
 From that point, you have to trek for about one kilometer to reach the falls.
 The mild flat trek can be quite exiting as at some places you walk on a raised platform.
 One one side of the platform you can see some water stream flowing through, and on the other side, you can see a water canal that is used for cultivating the land nearby.

 On the way back from Sathodi falls, after you trek/hike back, you can take a break at a small tea stall.
 With permission from the tea vendor, you can visit his private estate.
 A mild downhill trek/hike will take you to the backwaters of Kodasalli Dam.
 Kodasalli Dam is constructed across River Kali to generate power from the stored water.
 Water from Sathodi falls flows downstream to join this backwaters.